YannaCS/YannaCS.github.io/projects.md

 ---

 <div style="text-align: left !important;">
 Here you'll find a collection of my data science and engineering projects.
-Each demonstrates different aspects of my technical skills and problem-solving approach.
+Each demonstrates different aspects of my technical skills and problem-solving approach.(has not been completed yet, please go to github repository to view other projects)
 </div>